 Ross Laughead stated that he was a Volunteer Attorney for the Oakland Estates Neighborhood Association and was supportive of the zoning request.
-He expressed concern that District 8 had the most apartment complexes in the city and noted traffic and drainage issues.
+He expressed concern that District 8 had the most apartment complexes in the city and noted the great amount of traffic and drainage issues.

 Ken Montgomery stated that he lived in the Tanglewood Neighborhood and was in favor of the zoning request.
-He noted that the development of an apartment complex would not be beneficial and expressed concern with the great amount of traffic in the area.
+He noted that the development of an apartment complex would not be beneficial and expressed concern with the traffic congestion in the area.